johnsonhong997/obsidian-daily-notes-viewer/README.md

 This is a plugin for Obsidian (https://obsidian.md).

-It can help you review your daily notes like in roam research.
+It can help you to view some recent daily notes on one page.

 ### Demo